Homeowner finds 5 bears hibernating under Lake Tahoe house - NewsBreak

 “The neighbors said they were imagining it because they didn’t hear anything,” wrote the BEAR League , a non-profit organization in the Lake Tahoe area that aims to keep “bears safe and wild in their natural habitat.”

-Earlier this week, a bear woke up from her long slumber and started making unmistakable bear noises in a crawl space under the house.Columbus Police respond to shots fired on Bernard Drive
+Earlier this week, a bear woke up from her long slumber and started making unmistakable bear noises in a crawl space under the house.A $1 million lottery ticket was sold in Ligonier

 The startled homeowner called the BEAR League to evict the big furry animal.